TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 ### Lazy space allocation
 Rather than allocating space for the file content as soon as it is created, the data is written onto a buffer first.
 This improves the chance that the data is written in a contiguous group of blocks, reducing fragmentation problems and increasing performance.

+### Locking
+Optimistic vs Pessimistic Locking.
+Optimistic Locking - getting a lock only at time of transaction Pessimistic Locking - getting all the locks beforehand and then commiting

+### NoSql
+Scales better and has higher availabilty but no ACID properties.
+Types:
+1) Key Value
+2) Wide Column - 1 row can have many different types of Databases
+3) Document based databases
+4) graph based

 ### Partition Tolerance
 When there's a partition between two hosts.
 Always happens in real life.